Categories: Tips

 3 Things You Need to Know Before Adding A Room to Your House

 Need an extra bedroom, a private home office, or a recreational area, but every room in your house is already occupied?
 Well, don’t call a real estate agent or start browsing for a bigger house to move into just yet.
 You may want to consider ‘adding’ space or room you need in your current home instead of buying and moving into a new one.
-Not only is it cheaper, but it’s a lot more convenient since you wouldn’t have to go through all the trouble that comes with relocation.
+Not only is adding a room cheaper, but it’s a lot more convenient since you wouldn’t have to go through all the trouble that comes with relocation.

 However, before you do decide to ‘add’ a room or space to your home, there are a few things you may need to consider first to pull it off properly: